-Liam Wooding is a pianist, performing music across a variety of forms and genres with a particular focus on New Zealand piano music.
-Liam received a Lilburn Trust Performance Prize for his performances of New Zealand works and has been the resident pianist for the Nelson Composers Workshop.
-Liam’s first commercial recording Play Pen: dramatic miniatures for chamber ensemble was released on the atoll label in 2019 and has been at the top of the Radio New Zealand Classical Music Charts since its release.
-In the same year Liam premiered Reuben Jellyman's Concertino for Five Instruments, made possible through support by the Wallace Arts Trust and Michael William's Dialogue.
-You can find out more about Liam's work in NZ music at SOUNZ: Centre for New Zealand Music.
+Liam Wooding is a pianist, performing music across a variety of forms and genres.
+His first commercial recording Play Pen was released on the atoll label in 2019 and spent several weeks at the top of the Radio New Zealand Classical Music Charts.
+You can find out more about Liam's work in New Zealand music at SOUNZ: Centre for New Zealand Music.

 In 2019 as a member of the Morton Trio, Liam was a touring artist with Chamber Music New Zealand and received the Pettman/ROSL Chamber Music scholarship.
 Alongside Molly Collier O-Boyle as a member of COW, Liam was an artist in residence at the Banff Centre for the Arts and Creativity.
 They will present their debut show Forgetting Lessons at the Melbourne Recital Centre in 2021.

 Liam was a prize winner in the National Concerto Competition where he performed with the Christchurch Symphony Orchestra and has featured as a soloist with the Auckland Chamber Orchestra, Wellington Chamber Orchestra, and on several occasions with Auckland Philharmonia Orchestra.